School trips overseas and exchanges

 Some people on the trip may have passports from another country, so they may require different visas than those with a New Zealand passport.

-What does the cost of the trip include and exclude?
+Communicate what the cost of the trip will include

 If food, transport, or accommodation are not included in the cost of the trip, you must ensure that all students, staff, and other adults on the trip are able to cover the costs of these things themselves.

-Consider the cultural or religious backgrounds of the people on the trip, or any past experiences that may be significant.
-Make sure that all activities are appropriately respectful.
+• the cultural or religious backgrounds of the people on the trip or any past experiences that may be significant and make sure that all activities are appropriately respectful.

-See the Ministry of Education Guides on recognising and planning for the needs of diverse learners.
+See the guides on the Inclusive Education website recognising and planning for the needs of diverse learners.

 Families may find it difficult to cover the full costs of a trip in one payment.
 You can set up a payment schedule to provide options for families to pay in instalments.
 Any payment schedule should be outlined with the school and the family as part of the agreement to attend the trip or exchange.